NIFK20007U Livelihoods and Environmental Change

 one internal examiner

-Re-examination will be a 2000-word essay and an oral defense of the essay.
-Students will get 24 hours to write the essay (from noon on Monday in the re-examination week to noon on Tuesday in the re-examination week) and the oral defense will last 20 minutes and will be held on Friday in the re-examination week.
+Re-examination will be a 2000-word essay (50% of final grade) and an oral defense of the essay (50% of final grade).
+The oral exam will be based on the student essay and the course’s reading material.
+Students will get 24 hours to write the essay and the oral defense will last 20 minutes.
+There will be no preparation time for the oral exam.

 Criteria for exam assesment